Comparing Cash Back vs. Points or Miles

 Another consideration is that with cash back cards you’ll always know how much your rewards will be worth.
 Conversely, with travel rewards and miles, the value of your rewards may increase or decrease based on current travel costs or a loyalty program’s rules.

 You can compare cash back cards to determine which card will be best.
-Some cash back cards require you to accumulate $20 or more in cash back before you can redeem your rewards, or the rewards expire at after a certain amount of time.
-With Discover rewards redemptions you can redeem your rewards for cash at any time.2
+Some cash back cards require you to accumulate $20 or more in cash back before you can redeem your rewards, or the rewards expire after a certain amount of time.
+With Discover rewards redemptions, you can redeem your rewards for cash at any time.2

-Do you have to choose between cash back, points and miles rewards?
+Do you have to choose between cash back, points, and miles rewards?

 You don’t necessarily have to stick to a single type of rewards credit card for all your purchases.
 In fact, some people like to have two or more types of credit cards to maximize how much they earn.